 Other excellent speakers, who have worked with Ethiopian Jews in Ethiopia and/or Israel, are also available.

 NACOEJ is pleased to provide this valuable educational service to the North American community.
-When your school or organization invites a NACOEJ speaker, we ask you to help cover costs for three Ethiopian Israeli elementary school children in our Limudiiah (Intensive After-School Education and Lunch Program) for one month.
-The cost to do so is $300.
-You will have a direct impact on the educational future and health of these deserving children.
+When your school or organization invites a NACOEJ speaker, we ask you to contribute $300 to help support our critical programs.

 NACOEJ will endeavor to minimize transportation and accommodation costs whenever possible.
 Should any arise, NACOEJ will ask for these costs to be covered.